jodafm/templates/sls-component-starter/tutorial.md

   bucket: ${app}-${name}-${stage}
 ```

-As you can see above the `serverless.yml` file in our `examples/` directory is referencing a component called `sample-component` this will align with the `serverles.component.yml` at the root level of our project.
+As you can see above the `serverless.yml` file in our `examples/` directory is referencing a component called `sample-component` that will align with the `serverles.component.yml` at the root level of our project.

 The `org` and `app` will align with our Serverless Framework Pro Organization and App name.

-The `name` at the root level will specify the "instance of this Component".
+The `name` at the root level will specify the instance of this Component.

-The `stage` will allow us to create multiple stage deployments of this component by using a reference syntax like this, `my-lambda-function-${stage}` which translates to `my-lambda-function-dev`.
+The `stage` will allow us to create multiple stage deployments of this component by using a reference syntax like `my-lambda-function-${stage}` which translates to `my-lambda-function-dev`.

 The `inputs` section is where we feed arguments to our component.
 We are passing a single argument to the underlying `sample-component` called `bucket`.
 This `bucket` argument is the name of our AWS S3 bucket.

-Some to notice as well, we are able to reference other arguments in the `serverless.yml` by using the following syntax, `${app}-${name}-${stage}` this ensures that we are keeping some degree of uniformity.
+It's worth noting that we are able to reference other arguments in the `serverless.yml` by using a syntax like `${app}-${name}-${stage}`.
+This ensures that we are keeping some degree of uniformity.

 #### examples/.env